 The Kewadin Casino – Hessel is located right next to Lake Huron near the Les Cheneaux Islands.
 It is one of several casinos in Michigan that is owned and operated by the Sault Tribe of Chippewa Indians.
 While the first casinos from the tribe opened in 1985 and 1987, the one in Hessel first opened its doors in 1994.

-At Kewadin Casino – Hessel, the vibe is a friendly, hometown one, and the casino is found inside of a building that resembles a cabin.
+At Kewadin Casino – Hessel, the vibe is a friendly, hometown one, and the casino is found inside a building that resembles a cabin.
 This fits in with the cabins the casino offers nearby where guests can spend a night or more for easy access to slot machines for gambling and dining at the deli restaurant.

 Kewadin Casino – Hessel Fact Table